 The technique behind the 5-Stock Method is one I actually use in my daily trading.

-As Ryan mentioned, I’ve spent decades making over 5,000 trades in the markets.
+As Ryan mentioned, I’ve spent decades in the markets, and I’ve made over 6,000 trades.

-I first did it in the Apple pits of the Chicago Board of Options Exchange.
-(I can promise you that was insane)
+I started in the Apple pits of the Chicago Board Options Exchange.
+(I can promise you that was insane.)